hapostgres/pg_auto_failover/docs/architecture.rst

-When in the `wait_primary` state, synchronous replication is disabled by automatically setting ``synchronous_standby_names = ''`` to allow writes to proceed, but failover is also disabled since the standby might get arbitrarily far behind.
+When in the `wait_primary` state, synchronous replication is disabled by automatically setting ``synchronous_standby_names = ''`` to allow writes to proceed.
+However doing so also disables failover, since the standby might get arbitrarily far behind.
 If the standby is responding to health checks and within 1 WAL segment of the primary (by default), synchronous replication is enabled again on the primary by setting ``synchronous_standby_names = '*'``